- 2 Tbs. Extra-virgin

 - Grated Parmigiano-Reggiano or Romano, to pass at table

-- Heat medium soup pot over medium-high heat (medium-low if using EVOO!).
+- Heat medium soup pot over medium-high heat.
 Add the oil and sausage and brown.

 - Add veggies, bay leaf and beans.
 Season to taste with salt and pepper.